catalingavan/serilog-sinks-logbee/src/Serilog.Sinks.LogBee/README.md

 Log.Information("First log message from Serilog");

-// make sure to flush the logger so the events are sent to logBee await Log.CloseAndFlushAsync();
+// make sure to flush the logger so the events are sent to logBee.net await Log.CloseAndFlushAsync();
 ```